Vardot/varbase-docs/README.md

 Clients love it, because it speeds up development, it provides standardized configurations, and it comes with a lot of features that ease everyone's life.

-this distribution is sponsored and developed by
+this distribution is sponsored and developed by Vardot.

 **@ To do:**